silentmark/ai-actors/README.md

 #### Image Generation

 Portrait generation can be done using Dall-E or MidJourney.
 If you would like to use MidJourney, all you have to do is to provide necessary configuration entries.
-Lack of them will fall back to Dall-E. Since MidJourney doesn't provide native API, to mimic discord prompts, please follow this pGuide](https://medium.com/@useapi.net/interact-with-midjourney-using-discord-api-5a2e150f5e97) to get necessary values.
+Lack of them will fall back to Dall-E. Since MidJourney doesn't provide native API, to mimic discord prompts, please follow this [Guide](https://medium.com/@useapi.net/interact-with-midjourney-using-discord-api-5a2e150f5e97) to get necessary values.

 #### Final Remarks

 This is initial version of the module and it still has a lot to do.
 If you would like to help me with supporting other systems, found bug or would like to suggest a feature, feel free to open a PR or Issue.

+#### Special thanks to [Rachel Schutz](https://github.com/rachsg7) whoms original module was an inspiration to create this one.

 #### TODO: